-Applications should therefore be copied to this body in its capacity as a Responsible Authority
+Applications should therefore be copied to this body in its capacity as a Responsible Authority.

-- 8.5 Examples which may give rise to concerns in respect of children include those: - Where there have been convictions for serving alcohol to minors - Where there is a reputation for underage drinking - Where there is a known association for drug taking or dealing - Where there is a strong element of gambling on the premises - Where entertainment of an adult or sexual nature is provided

-- 8.6 Where premises are used for film exhibitions, the Authority will impose the mandatory condition restricting access only to persons who meet the required age limit in line with any certificate granted by the British Board of Film Classification or the Authority itself. - 8.7 The Authority expects applicants to include any arrangements for restricting under-age children from viewing age-restricted films in their Operating Schedule.
-The Authority expects that licensees will ensure that any age restrictions for cinema exhibitions are properly complied with.
+- 8.9 Examples which may give rise to concerns in respect of children include those: - Where there have been convictions for serving alcohol to minors - Where there is a reputation for underage drinking - Where there is a known association for drug taking or dealing - Where there is a strong element of gambling on the premises - Where entertainment of an adult or sexual nature is provided - 8.10 Where premises are used for film exhibitions, the Authority will impose the mandatory condition restricting access only to persons who meet the required age limit in line with any certificate granted by the British Board of Film Classification or the Authority itself. - 8.11 The Authority expects applicants to include any arrangements for restricting under-age children from viewing age-restricted films in their Operating Schedule.
+The Authority expects that licensees will ensure that any age restrictions for cinema exhibitions are properly complied with. - 8.12 It is recommended that all alcohol licensed premises follow the Portman Group Code of Practice, in particular that relating to particular appeal to under-18s.